mj010101/mizupay/README.md

 The vault program allows users to:

-- Deposit ZBTC as collateral and mint ZUSD stablecoins at a 70% loan-to-value ratio
+- Deposit LBTC as collateral and mint LUSD stablecoins at a 70% loan-to-value ratio
-- Repay ZUSD to unlock and withdraw their ZBTC collateral
+- Repay LUSD to unlock and withdraw their LBTC collateral
 - Maintain over-collateralization to prevent liquidation

 ### Staking Program

 The staking program enables users to:

-- Stake ZUSD tokens and receive SZUSD tokens 1:1
+- Stake LUSD tokens and receive sLUSD tokens 1:1
-- Unstake by burning SZUSD tokens to receive back their ZUSD
+- Unstake by burning sLUSD tokens to receive back their LUSD

 ### Client Application